shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 ### Switch Case in Angular

-We use **switch case** when we have multiple condition more than 3-4 then we usually use the switchcase. ex : - Days of week(7),Months of year(12)
+We use `switch case` when we have multiple condition more than 3-4 then we usually use the switchcase. ex : - Days of week(7),Months of year(12)

-In angular we have attributes which are usefull for the switchcase as followed :
+**directives for the switchcase :-**

 - **[ngSwitch]** - It will create a switchcase its a initialization of switchcase.

 - **[ngSwitchCase]** - We can use this on the case.